xylous/settle/doc/manage-notes-not-editors.md

 Any editor integration is done with editor plugins/wrappers.
-Since I'm a Neovim user myself, I wrote [settle.vim](https://github.com/xylous/settle.vim), which overall improves the whole experience, by doing things like automatically updating the notes you're working on.
+Since I'm a Neovim user myself, I wrote [settle.vim](https://github.com/xylous/settle.vim), which overall improves the writing experience, by doing things like automatically updating the notes you're working on, by providing autocompletion, and by creating a few useful commands.